NSCU-CSC517/LearningRails/DesignPatternsExercises/java/ProxyDesignPattern/Solution/README.md

     * Object is accessed from a remote location and need to have permissions
 * Both Decorator and Proxy patterns delegate execution of a method to the subject.
 * Example(s):
-  * Using Rails statements rather than SQL code to access a database.
+  * Using Rails statements rather than SQL code to access a database

 ## Run the program
 To execute the program from command line, please use the following command: